THE DEFINITIVE

 1. Track and measure what matters most

 A conversion rate isn’t a standalone number.
-You want to look at all of the variables that could influence your conversion rate.
+You want to look at all the variables that could influence your conversion rate.
 Here are some metrics to keep track of:

 • Where/how are people first entering your site?
 You want a visitor to land on a conversion-optimized webpage.
 For example, if your audience tends to find your blogs first, you want to make sure those blogs have a CTA to sign up for a newsletter or get upgraded content.